Mind War: Characters, cast and filming

-Jason Ironheart was played by William Allen Young, an actor and director who has starred in over 100 television, stage, and film projects, including two Academy Award-nominated films, A Soldier's Story and District 9.
+Jason Ironheart was played by William Allen Young, an actor and director who has starred in numerous television, stage, and film projects, including two Academy Award-nominated films, A Soldier's Story and District 9.
+At the end of the episode, when he transforms into an energy-like state, Ironheart says, "I'll see you in a million years", which is a timeframe which has significance at the end of the series.

-Bester's aide Kelsey was played by English actress Felicity Waterman, who played Vanessa Hunt in the series Knot's Landing; and played Lt.
+Bester's aide Kelsey was played by English actress Felicity Waterman, who played Vanessa Hunt in the series Knots Landing; and played Lt.
 Abigail Hawling on the series Pensacola: Wings of Gold.
+In the scene when Kelsey threatens Ironheart, he tells her, "You cannot harm one who has dreamed a dream like mine."
+This line is a prayer for protection from enemies from the Ojibwe culture.